vmware-tanzu/secrets-manager/docs/_pages/0131-dev-env.md

 ## Building, Deploying, and Testing

-Now let’s explain some of these steps (*and for the remainder, you can read the `Makefile` at the project root):
+Now let's explain some of these steps (*and for the remainder, you can read the `Makefile` at the project root):

 * `make k8s-delete`: Deletes your minikube cluster.